danbatiste/dictionary_generator/README.md

 # dictionary_generator
-Generates a dictionary by scraping from Wordnik
+Generates a dictionary by scraping from Wordnik.
+Made in a short amount of time for fun, not for use in production.

 ## Usage: